Qiskit/qiskit-ibm-runtime/docs/how_to/options.rst

 * **Error mitigation**: Techniques that allow users to mitigate circuit errors by modeling the device noise at the time of execution.
 This typically results in quantum pre-processing overhead related to model training, and classical post-processing overhead to mitigate errors in the raw results by using the generated model.

 The error mitigation techniques built in to primitives are advanced resilience options.
-To specify these options, use the `resilience_level` when submitting your job.
+To specify these options, use the "resilience_level" when submitting your job.
 See `error-mitigation.html`__ for details.